MRDGH2821/use-custom-env/readme.md

 I have bunch of files which match the regex - `\.env.*\` But [dotenv](https://www.npmjs.com/package/dotenv) has limitation.
 It can only load from `.env` not from `.env.thing` or `.env.local`
-[custom-env](https://www.npmjs.com/package/custom-env) exists, but there are no typescript typings
+[custom-env](https://www.npmjs.com/package/custom-env) exists, but there are no typescript typings as of 30 April 2022.

 Thus `use-custom-env` was born, which facilitates loading custom env files.

-# Licence
+## Licence

 [MIT](./license)